utsavbalhara/zesty/README.md

 4. Add tests if applicable
 5. Submit a pull request

-## License

-This project is for educational purposes.
-Please respect Twitter's intellectual property and terms of service.

-## Deployment

-### Vercel (Recommended)
-1. Push your code to GitHub
-2. Connect your repository to Vercel
-3. Set environment variables in Vercel dashboard
-4. Deploy automatically

-### Other Platforms
-- Update `DATABASE_URL` for production database
-- Set `NEXTAUTH_URL` to your domain
-- Configure authentication providers if using OAuth

 ## Support

 If you encounter any issues or have questions, please open an issue in the repository.

 ---

-Built with ❤️ using Next.js and TypeScript